ufal/UMR/doc/roles.md

 	:modstr FullAff)
 ```

-PDT-Vallex, due to its theoretical background in GFGD, does not reflect these considerations.
+PDT-Vallex, due to its theoretical background in FGD, does not reflect these considerations.

 ### Stage 1 Roles Annotation